What’s for dinner?

 Other cool features

-Chinese delivery apps have some other cool features like:
+Chinese food delivery apps have some other cool features like:

 Key takeaway (pun intended)

-Do you have any helpful tips for using delivery apps in China?
+Do you have any helpful tips for using China food delivery apps?
 What’s the weirdest thing you’ve ordered?
 Please leave a comment below, or keep reading about all the top apps in China.

 Main image credit: StreetVJ on Shutterstock.